Tag: natural dye

 Bougainvillea Test Bundle

-Test bundle steam with bougainvillea petals, antirrhinums, and others.
+Test bundle steam: bougainvillea petals, antirrhinums, linaria marjoram, dahlia leaves

+Interesting result with orange from bougainvillea.
+Navy from crimson antirrhinums.
 Folded carefully into strip then wrapped around stick and steamed on trivet.
 Closed pan.
-Clingfilm barrier helps highlight single petals, with out over bleeding.
-No note made of time steamed.
-Possibly 1hr.
+Clingfilm barrier helps highlight single petals, without over bleeding.
+Possibly 1hr steamed (no note made); probably too long, causing dulling and blurring, especially brown of majoram.

 Steamed result

-Immediately notice bougainvillea created dayglo orange.
+Cerise bougainvillea created 'day-glo' orange.
 Dahlia leaves create pale green.
-Lower part of purple marjoram flowers only brown, with too much yellow; so soaked piece in bowl with rusty nail water (iron) and raspberry juice to dull off.
+Marjoram dried flowers only brown.
+Antirrhinums violet until modified to navy.
+Result was too yellow, so soaked peice in bowl with previously used weakened rusty nail water (iron) and raspberry juice to dull off; just enough.

 21 Jul